-Variable Description Туре Notes URN Unique identifier for each individual Date reported Date crime was reported to police Date There are usually multiple dates in LPD: date reported, date recorded, and earliest and latest date committed.
-Type of offence HO offence type String (code) This code will link to the HO notifiable offences.
-There are 1,642+ offences; these are aggregated into groups of offences (crime tree).
-Crime outcome type Outcomes assigned to offences Numeric (code) This code will link to the HO Crime Outcome Framework and includes charged/summonsed, out-of- court orders, etc. Date of birth Date of birth of suspect Date The date of birth is used to calculate the age of the individual.
-Gender Gender of suspect String Ethnicity Ethnicity of suspect Standard ethnicity classification (16+1/18+1) 38 , which may be self-defined or observed.
-Status Suspect/offender These are changed retrospectively if a suspect has been identified and has been convicted in court.
+Variable Description Туре Notes Unique Reference Number Unique identifier for each individual Date Reported Date Crime reported to police Date There are usually multiple dates in LPD; date reported, date recorded, earliest and latest date committed Type of Offence Home Office Offence Type String (code) This code will link to the to the HO notifiable offences.
+There are 1,642+ offences, these are aggregated into groups of offences (Crime Tree) Crime Outcome type Outcomes assigned to offences Numeric (code) This code will link to the HO Crime Outcome Framework and includes Charged/Summonsed, out-of- court orders, etc. Date of Birth Date of Birth of suspect Date For calculating age of individual Gender Gender of suspect String Ethnicity Ethnicity of Suspect 16+1 / 18+1 39 (which may be self- defined or observed) Status Suspect / Offender These are changed retrospectively if a suspect has been identified, and has been convicted at court https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/691544/self-defined-ethnicity-18plus1.pdf